Skip to content

 Mid-Stream Fallback

 Mid-stream fallback allows the router to transparently continue an active SSE stream on a fallback backend when the primary backend fails mid-response.
-The client's connection remains open and sees a seamless response with only a brief pause during the switchover.
+The client's connection remains open and sees an uninterrupted response with only a brief pause during the switchover.

 Mid-stream fallback activates automatically when fallback.enabled: true and a fallback chain is configured for the requested model.
 The streaming.mid_stream_fallback section controls how the fallback backend is invoked (continuation vs restart mode), not whether fallback happens.